The Best Off Road Lights of 2018!

 These Cutequeen Off Road LED Lights wouldn’t be our first choice, but if you’re only looking for a cheap pair of 4’’ LED lights for your ATV, they may just do the trick for you.

 First of all, they’re fairly bright.
-Maybe not quite as bright as some of us would prefer, but they can probably do the job.
-To be honest, we weren’t expecting them to be blaring or anything, with how affordable they are.
+Maybe not quite as bright as some of us would prefer, but at 1800 lumens they will do the job.
+To be honest, we weren’t expecting them to be glaring, but affordability comes with some trade-offs.

 They’re easy to install and for the price, they aren’t half-bad.
 If you’re looking for an extra-cheap pair of LEDs, these Cutequeen Off Road LED Lights might do the trick.